LoopKit/loopdocs/docs/faqs/cgm-faqs.md

 ## Can Spike or Xdrip be used with Loop?

 Spike and Xdrip are not supported by Loop.
 You will need to implement community-based modifications to Loop in order to use those apps with Loop.
-Please search the Looped group in Facebook for posts regarding those options, as they are not a part of standrad Loop use.
+Please search the Looped group in Facebook for posts regarding those options, as they are not a part of standard Loop use.